Security Deed definition

 Security Deed means the security deed dated on or about the Series Issue Date of the ETC Securities entered into as a deed by the Issuer, the Trustee and any other parties thereto by the execution of the Issue Deed and in the form of the Master Security Terms (as amended and/or supplemented by the Issue Deed) and as such Security Deed is amended, supplemented, novated or replaced from time to time.

-Security Deed means a deed to secure debt, deed of trust or other mortgage executed by a Loan Party in favor of the Agent and substantially in the form of Exhibit K or otherwise in form and substance satisfactory to the Agent.
+Security Deed means a deed to secure debt, deed of trust or mortgage with respect to a Collateral Property executed by the applicable Subsidiary Guarantor and Operating Lessee in favor of the Administrative Agent for its benefit and the benefit of the Lenders, in form and substance satisfactory to the Administrative Agent, securing the Obligations (subject to Section 2.18.), as the same may be supplemented, amended or otherwise modified from time to time.

 Security Deed means in respect of each Pool and the corresponding class of